CFG-Architect/cfg-architect.github.io/content/docs/articles/silent-interception.md

 The problem is not surface-level relevance.
 The problem is that AI may operate in the wrong way, in the wrong mode, and by a criterion the user did not set.

-This phenomenon can be called **silent interception**: a form of **vector capture**, where the AI product does not merely answer incorrectly, but shifts control over the task’s mode, boundary, or criterion of correctness.
+This phenomenon is **Silent Interception**: a hidden form of vector capture in which the AI product does not merely answer incorrectly, but shifts control over the task’s mode, boundary, or criterion of correctness.

-In this article, “AI” does not mean only the model as an isolated technical component.
-It means the AI product in real interaction with the user: the model, system instructions, interface, restrictions, context memory, product priorities, and the mode in which the response is formed.
+It should be distinguished from [Silent Degradation](https://configism.com/articles/silent-degradation/).
+Silent Interception concerns a hidden shift in what is being executed: the vector, mode, boundary, source, concept, or criterion of the task.
+Silent Degradation concerns a hidden loss of the depth required to execute the task.
+In other words, Interception changes the task’s direction or operating frame; Degradation lowers the level at which the task is processed.

 So the point is not that the model, as a conscious subject, “intentionally” captures the vector.
 No. The point is the behavior of the whole system the user actually receives in work.
 That behavioral system can change the way a task is performed: turn quotation into paraphrase, checking into editing, analysis into generation, a constraint into a preference, and the user’s criterion into the product’s criterion of a “useful answer.”

+"Silent Interception does not require the user to be perfect.
+If the user vector is ambiguous, incomplete, or contradictory, the correct response is not silent substitution, but clarification, assumption marking, or limited execution.
+The failure begins when the system treats its own completion of the gap as if it were the user’s vector."

-This article is not a statistical study of all AI systems in general.
-It is an analytical formalization of a recurring pattern that appears in long, precise work with AI products.
+This article is not a statistical measurement of how often Silent Interception occurs across all AI systems.
+It is an analytical formalization of a recurring pattern observed in precise, long-form interaction with AI products.

 ## What Is the User’s Vector?
 The user’s vector is not the topic of the conversation, not a general intention, and not a single prompt.